What’s not to love about a Pug?

 BAOS makes it difficult for dogs to suck in a lungful of air.

-There is anatomical narrowing at the nostrils, the back of the throat and in the windpipe itself.
 Not surprising, then, that these dogs often breathe noisily with sounds ranging from heavy breathing to honking.

 Depending on the severity of the BAOS, these dogs may become distressed even after gentle exercise, and their tongues loll out as they pant desperately trying to catch their breath.
 They almost certainly snore when asleep.